Darkmyter/Football-Players-Tracking/README.md

 ## Tracking the players with ByteTrack

-The second part is running yolo inference on each frame of the video and then track the detections with ByteTrack: [Tracking notebook](track_players_with_bytetrack_yolov8.ipynb)
+The second part is running yolo inference on each frame of the video and then track the detections with ByteTrack: [Tracking notebook](track_players_with_bytetrack_yolov8.ipynb).
+ByteTrack works well when no others are nearby and loses the idendity of the players if they form a cluster.
+This is one of the challenges of object tracking.

 ## YOlOv8 explained